OCC Offers More Opportunities to Distinguish Yourself as an Honors Student than Any Other College in California!

 Honor society membership is NOT automatic.
 You must apply separately to each honor society for which you qualify and wish to join.
 Some societies require a one-time application; others may require renewals each semester until permanent membership is achieved.

-You must be enrolled in classes at OCC to be eligible for honor society membership at OCC.
+You must be currently enrolled in classes at OCC to be eligible for honor society membership at OCC.

 Honor societies are NOT fraternities or sororities.
 Membership in honor societies is not limited by gender.
 Furthermore, honor societies focus on academic as well as social and community-service goals.